mjwelchphd/GalaxyRevisited/README.md

 Run it and examine the data flow.
 You can make changes to see what'll happen, and at any time, revert it and start again.
 Experimentation of this sort is where you learn the most, especially when there's nothing at risk.
 Note that the chart above doesn't show the _home_ links which you find on every page.

-As is common in Vapor-Fluent databases, the tables use a UUID for the primary key (see Addendum A). _Galaxy Revisited_ is designed such that the user (nominally) never sees a UUID, but _show_ pages show them just for instructional purposes.
+As is common in Vapor-Fluent databases, the tables use a UUID for the primary key. _Galaxy Revisited_ is designed such that the user (nominally) never sees a UUID, but _show_ pages show them just for instructional purposes.
 In a real application, the UUIDs in the database table are generally used by other tables to reference a record in this one.
 Normally, _**they would never change**_ because that would break the link between tables.

 In _Galaxy Revisited_, however, whenever the database is restored to its nominal content, or a test is run, the database data is erased and replaced with fresh, new data in which all the UUIDs are also new.
 This ability is useful for testing, where you want to be able to have non-repeatable data to discover errors caused by stale data.
 In a real app, the test database and the production database would be separate, but in _Galaxy Revisited_ no effort has been made to make them so.
 Here's an area you could experiment with.